Cristian Olivera: Almería

 On 15 September 2020, Olivera moved abroad for the first time in his career, after signing a five-year deal with Spanish Segunda División side UD Almería for a rumoured fee of €2 million.

 Olivera failed to establish himself as a regular option for the Andalusians and was demoted to the reserves in January 2021.
 On 3 May 2021, he returned to his home country after agreeing to a one-year loan deal with Uruguayan Primera División club Peñarol.
 This was followed by another loan to Boston River in the same league, starting in 2022.

 Los Angeles FC

 On 4 August 2023, Olivera joined Major League Soccer side Los Angeles FC.

+Grêmio

+On 14 February, Olivera was acquired from LAFC by Grêmio for $4.5 million.
+During his stint at Grêmio, Olivera expressed frustration and stated a desire to be transferred to Uruguayan club Nacional.

+Bahia

+In January 2026, Olivera joined Bahia on a one year loan.

 International career

 In January 2024, Olivera was named in Uruguay's squad for the 2024 CONMEBOL Pre-Olympic Tournament.